On the mixing properties of piecewise expanding maps under composition with permutations: Background and statement of results

-\section{Mixing versus non-mixing}
+\subsection{Mixing versus non-mixing}

-In this section we state our results in relation to the question of mixing versus non-mixing of $\sigma\circ f$.
+In this section we state our main result in relation to the question of mixing versus non-mixing of $\sigma\circ f$.
 Given a measure preserving system $(f,M,\mu)$, we say that the system is (strongly) mixing if